 Vicky, an American who had arrived in Tokyo only four months prior, had gone on a dohan one night and never came back.
 She was missing for over two months.
 The police refused to do an investigation or even open a formal case, insisting that gaijin woman frequently run away, go on drug binges, or simply leave the country after making money illegally.
-They didn’t believe her life to be worth the Tokyo polices’ resources.
+They didn’t believe her life to be worth the resources of the Tokyo police.
 Three days ago, her body had been found, badly battered and discarded in a shallow pond.

 “You ready go dinner at my mountain apāto?”
 A hefty waft of smoke escaped Hisoka’s upturned mouth.

 “Yes.”
 Anicka smiled delightfully as she tossed back her hair and arranged her quaint handbag on her shoulder.